meng980626/OGC/torch/README.md

 ## Use OGC
-Replace the correspond files of the source code of Pytorch by those files we provided.
-Note that in other version those files may be in different directories.
+Replace the correspond files of the source code of Pytorch by those files.
+Note that in other version of Pytorch, those files may be in different directories.

 We also provide our script for easy compiling on multi-node environment.
 (You need to run compile_pytorch.sh on all your machines.)